TheLittleNestPlayschool/TheLittleNest/docs/02-design-principles.md

 Everything should behave consistently throughout the application.

+Consistency builds confidence.

 ---

-## 13. Technology Serves the Experience
+## 14. Technology Serves the Experience

-Technical decisions should support the experience we want parents to have.
+Technical decisions exist to support the experience we want parents to have.

-We do not sacrifice the experience simply because another implementation would be easier.
+We do not sacrifice the parent experience simply because another implementation would be easier.

+The experience always comes first.

 ---

+## 15. The Core Experience Must Stand Alone

+The core parent experience should never depend on optional franchise activities.

+Recognition Days, local celebrations, and special events should enhance the experience, but every family should receive a complete and meaningful journey regardless of which franchise they attend.

+---

+## 16. Build Moments Worth Sharing

+Parents naturally enjoy celebrating their children's achievements.

+The application should create authentic moments that parents are proud to share with family and friends.

+Every shared moment strengthens the connection between the family, the child, and The Little Nest.

+---

 ## Final Principle

-Whenever there is uncertainty, ask these three questions:
+Whenever there is uncertainty, ask these three questions before designing or building a feature:

 1. Why does this feature exist?

 2. How should the parent feel after using it?

 3. Does it strengthen the connection between parent and child?

+If the answer to any of these questions is "no," the feature should be reconsidered.